Serving all people by providing personalized health and wellness through exemplary care, education and research.

 LDH exists in five forms, or isoenzymes.
 Each isoenzyme has a slightly different structure and is found in different concentrations in different tissues.
 For example, LDH-1 is found mostly in red blood cells and heart muscle.
 LDH-3 is concentrated in the lungs, although it is also found in other tissues.
 When LDH isoenzymes spill into your blood, it indicates damaged or diseased tissue.
 The results may tell your healthcare providers which tissue may be damaged or injured.

-You might have this test to see whether you have had a heart attack, blood disorder, or damage to your liver or other tissues.
+You may need this test if your healthcare provider wants to see whether you have had a heart attack, blood disorder, or damage to your liver or other tissues.

 Your healthcare provider might order other blood tests that can detect elevated enzyme levels.